Trientine helps remove excess copper from your body.

 - If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about trientine capsules and a complete list of side-effects which you may experience from taking them.

-- Your doctor or pharmacist will tell you how many capsules to take and when to take them.
-As a guide, a usual dose for an adult is 4-8 capsules a day, taken divided into 2-4 doses.
+- Your doctor or pharmacist will tell you how many tablets or capsules to take and when to take them.
+As a guide, a usual dose for an adult is 3-6 tablets or 4-8 capsules a day, taken divided into 2-4 doses.
 The dose for children is lower than this and depends upon their age and how they respond to the treatment.
 The dose will be printed on the label of your pack to remind you - take trientine exactly as your doctor says.

-- You should take the capsules 30-60 minutes before a meal.
+- If you have been prescribed capsules, take them 30-60 minutes before a meal.
 Try to take your doses at the same times each day, as this will help you to remember to take them.

 - It is important that you do not take indigestion remedies or any medicines containing iron or zinc at the same time as trientine.
 If you need to take either of these types of medicines, you should take them two hours before you are due to take trientine, or wait until two hours afterwards.

 - If you forget to take a dose, take it as soon as you remember (unless it is nearly time for your next dose, in which case leave out the missed dose).
 Do not take two doses together to make up for a forgotten dose.